 Bakers Lodge is featured on our Pearl of Africa, Uganda tour: 14 days from £8170 per person

 Combine the two: The Ultimate Uganda and Rwanda Small Group Wildlife Tour 2020

 But you don't necessarily have to choose between the two...
-Combining the best parts of both countries, our Ultimate Uganda and Rwanda Small Group Wildlife Tour has already sold out for 2019, but we're giving you the chance to pre-register early for our 2020 departures.
+Combining the best parts of both countries, our Ultimate Uganda and Rwanda Small Group Wildlife Tour is all set for our 2020 departures.

 Apart from taking in an array of unforgettable wildlife sightings, the tour allows you to delve deeper into the relationship between the wildlife, the park authorities and the permanently resident communities.
 Spend time tracking endangered Mountain gorillas in Uganda and/or Rwanda, something with which few wildlife experiences anywhere in the world can compare.

 Learn about Mountain gorilla and wildlife conservation through the eyes of the local rangers, guides, wardens and specialists during talks, presentations, and discussions with the Gorilla Doctors/Mountain Gorilla Veterinary Project; the Lion Monitoring/Uganda Carnivore Predator Programme, and the Conservation Through Public Health (CTPH) organisation.
 Enjoy authentic cultural experiences with the Batwa in Mgahinga Gorilla National Park, and at the Ndere Centre in Kampala.